ZueFe/baseballcz-stats/doc/index.rst

 the API and would like to contribute, or have more functionality you'd like to add, please visit the `Contribute <contribute.html>`_ page.

+You can check the source code for the API at `baseballcz-statistics github <https://github.com/ZueFe/baseballcz-stats/>`_ page, or go directly to `Release <https://github.com/ZueFe/baseballcz-stats/releases>`_ section to download the API directly.

 Last, but not least, I'd like to thank you for trying out and using the API!

 .. toctree::